FoushWare/elzatona_web/Rest/markdown/docs/testing/tasks/guided-flow/G-006-guided-practice-localStorage.md

   - **Status**: ⏳ Pending
   - **Can Run Parallel**: ✅ Yes

+- **G-UT-030**: Test resources component rendering
+  - **File**: `apps/website/src/app/guided-practice/page.test.tsx`
+  - **Assertions**:
+    - Resources component renders when resources array exists and is not empty
+    - Resources component does NOT render when resources is null
+    - Resources component does NOT render when resources array is empty
+    - Resources component does NOT render for code questions
+    - Resources component does NOT render before explanation is shown
+    - Each resource type displays correct icon (Video, GraduationCap, FileText)
+    - Resource title, URL, description, duration, and author are displayed correctly
+    - Resource links have target="_blank" and rel="noopener noreferrer"
+  - **Status**: ⏳ Pending
+  - **Can Run Parallel**: ✅ Yes

 ## Integration Tests

 - **G-IT-015**: Test plan data fetch and progress initialization